Recommendations

 Senior Film Conservator

-In the vast archive of Romance cinema, Smart Woman stands as a emotional resonance beacon, the narrative complexity found here is a rare find in the 1931 landscape.
+In the vast archive of Comedy cinema, Smart Woman stands as a emotional resonance beacon, the narrative complexity found here is a rare find in the 1931 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1931 manage to capture to explore the darker corners of the human condition with emotional resonance.